seansovine/numerical_examples/cpp_matrix/README.md

 _Algorithms:_

-- I've added a very basic LU factorization algorithm.
+- A very basic LU factorization.
+- A very basic solver for the square, full-rank linear system $Ax= b$, using the $LU$ factorization.

 ## Design decisions